FutureGatewayFramework/FutureGatewayFramework.github.io/_posts/2020-01-21-inveniordm-kom.md

 ---

 # About
-This meeting tries to create the correct roadmap for developing the new InvenioRDM digital asset management system.
-The goal of the meeting consists of mock-up analisys, data models discussions made among developers and final users.
+This meeting aimed to create the correct roadmap for developing the new InvenioRDM digital asset management system.
+The goal of the meeting consisted of mock-up analisys, data models discussions made among developers and final users.
 The RRP has been presented beside the [INFN OpenAccess repository][INFNOAR] as interested party especially for retrieving DOIs and their related hierarchy through the use of REST APIs.
 The RRP can be considered a good integration between the [Science Softeare on Demand][SSOD] service, powered by the [FutureGateway Science Gateway][FGSG].
 During the participation the need to extract via RESTful APIs selected DOIs following their hierarchy, has been highlighted as a core component of the RRP system.